 - Total gross floor area of more than 50,000 square feet in the buildings that share a meter

 - 17 or more residential utility accounts*

-If you wish to track energy use on a more granular level at your multifamily property, you may create a parent property in Portfolio Manager and include individual buildings under it using the campus feature.
+If you wish to track energy use on a more granular level at your property with multiple buildings, you may create a parent property in Portfolio Manager and include individual buildings under it using the campus feature.
 However, benchmarking results should be reported at the property level to ensure that results capture the energy use of all shared meters and central systems.